 We take reasonable steps to protect your Personal Data using physical (locked filing cabinets and restricted access to offices), electronic (especially firewalls) or procedural security measures appropriate to the sensitivity of the information.
 Valneva will take appropriate steps to ensure that Personal Data about you is protected from loss or theft, as well as unauthorised access, disclosure, copying, use or modification.

 Although we have enacted security measures, we cannot guarantee the security of any information that you submit via email or over the Internet.
+To the extent permitted under applicable law, we make no warranty, express or implied, concerning the security or integrity of any Personal Data.
 Submission of Personal Data using such networks is done at your own risk, since no Internet transmission is ever 100% secure or error-free (in particular, emails sent to or from the Site may not be secure).
 You should take special care in deciding what information you send to us via email or posting on the Site.
 Moreover, where you use passwords, ID numbers or other special access features on the Site, it is your responsibility to safeguard them.

 Valneva makes no representations whatsoever about any other website which you may access through this Site.
 In addition, a link to a website does not mean that Valneva endorses or accepts any responsibility for the content, or the use, of such website